junwei890/container/README.md

 After setting clone flags, the uid and gid mappings here map the container ID, which is root in the namespace, to the current user and group IDs on host, which are non-root on host.
 The credential just tells the container to run as root (in the namespace).

-So why a rootless container?
 A rootless container would prevent the processes within from affecting files on host.
 It would also allow us to chroot since we are now a root user inside our container.

 ### chroot
 Change root, or chroot, allows us to limit the scope of the filesystem that our container has access to.
 In Go, this is done by: